 Manage your code signing files on bitrise.io.
-You can use iOS automatic provisioning to automatically download or generate the required Provisioning Profiles for your project.
+You can use iOS automatic provisioning to automatically download or generate the required provisioning profiles for your project.

-iOS Auto Provision step will manage the Provisioning Profiles.
+With automatic provisioning, the iOS Auto Provision Step will manage the Provisioning Profiles.
 You only have to upload the .p12 certificate files manually to bitrise.io.

 Before setting up automatic provisioning in your workflow, make sure that:

-- you collected the required files with codesigndoc.
+- You collected the required files with codesigndoc.
 You can also upload the distribution and development certificates with the tool!

-- you have at least Admin role in the developer portal team.
+- You have at least Admin role in the developer portal team.